-Brian Lukis, the son of Mr. Lukis, is employed by us as a Senior Software Developer.
+Scott Goodman, the son of Mr. Goodman, a director and member of our compensation committee, is employed by us as an Associate Software Developer.
 He is entitled to receive a base salary, incentive compensation and other employee benefits that are offered to similarly situated employees of our company.
-Brian Lukis' compensation during the year ended December 31, 2014 did not exceed \$120,000.
+Scott Goodman's compensation during the year ended December 31, 2016 did not exceed \$120,000.